Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Section: Modern perspective of renewable energy with nano tools & devices
+SECTION 1 - Modern perspective of renewable energy with Nano tools & devices

 1. High-performance polymer applications for renewable energy

-4. Surface modifications in all-inorganic lead halide perovskite nanocrystals
+4. Surface modification of all-inorganic lead halide perovskite Nanocrystals

-5. Nanomaterials in renewable energy: uv-vis spectroscopy characterization and applications
+5. Nanomaterials in renewable energy: UV-Visible spectroscopy characterization and applications

 7. Triboelectric nanogenerators for scavenging biomechanical energy: fabrication process to its self-powered applications